Blog

 Letizia Grasso, Educationalist

-“All grown-ups were children, but few of them remember it” This phrase is engraved on my heart.
+“All grown-ups were children, but few of them remember it.”
+This phrase is engraved in my heart.
 The child who marvels at small things is always with me.
-I firmly believe that the school should focus on the self-construction of knowledge through direct contact with the outside world and, therefore, through the experiences of life.
+I firmly believe that the school should focus on the self-construction of knowledge through direct contact with the outside world and, therefore, through life experiences.
 A school open to life and from life itself learns.
-A school that teaches to observe every little thing, to wonder and to ask questions.
+A school that teaches to observe every little thing, to wonder, and to ask questions.
 A school that forms adults who know how to reflect and put into a relationship the mind and heart.”

 Hot to explain the death to a child